 Somewhere last night around 8:15, my thoughts locked-on to Romans 8:1-2:

 “Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit of life set me free from the law of sin and death.”

-Okay, so those are two of the greatest verses in the Bible, along with 14,392 others.
-But what a couple of verses!
+Okay, so those are two of the greatest verses in the Bible.
 Still, my thinking didn’t linger for long on the there is now no condemnation part of those verses.
 Instead, my thinker began to reflect on what Paul wrote before those two verses.
-If I had been writing the book of Romans, I like to think that I would have preceded Romans 8:1-2 with a brilliant and sequential treatise on Jesus’ substitutionary death, inclusive resurrection and stunning gift of righteousness.
+If I had been writing the book of Romans, I would have preceded Romans 8:1-2 with a brilliant treatise on Jesus’ substitutionary death, inclusive resurrection and His stunning gift of righteousness.
 And then I’d deliver a new chapter beginning with that incredible word, “Therefore.”

 But Paul doesn’t even come close to doing that.
 Romans 7 is mostly a load of lament about what a loser he is and how he is assured of failing in his own fleshly strength.
-The things he wanted to do because He believed God, he couldn’t.
-The things he didn’t want to do because He believed God, he did!
-And he concludes chapter seven and sets the table for “there is now no condemnation” by a faith-building summary, I’m a wretch and a slave.
+The things he wanted to do because he believed God, he couldn’t.
+The things he didn’t want to do because he believed God, he did!
+And Paul concludes chapter seven and sets the table for “there is now no condemnation” by a faith-building summary, I’m a wretch and a slave.
 How does all that go together?!

-Although I’ve been made a son of God, having now His nature in me, I’ve still got a lot going on that’s not in line with that.
+Although I’ve been made a son of God, I’ve still got a lot going on that’s not in line with that.
 Looking over the years of my life, I’m a mess of contradictions.

 Thank God, He isn’t.